INCREASING CIVIC AND POLITICAL PARTICIPATION OF LATINOS IN CALIFORNIA

 LCF invests in civic leadership, facilitates conversations between community leaders and policy makers, mobilizes the Latino vote, and leads a California Latino Agenda.
 Our ultimate goal is to increase civic leadership and political participation to strengthen California’s democracy.

-Our annual Latino Policy Summit brings together more than 400 community leaders to discuss policy solutions with key decision makers in Sacramento.
-LCF organizes over 60 legislative visits annually to strengthen these relationships and inform local representatives on solutions for change.
-Throughout the year, LCF also hosts a series of Community Conversaciones to unite Latinos in the corporate, nonprofit, and public sector.
+Our signature Latino Policy Summit brings together hundreds of community leaders to discuss policy solutions with key decision makers in Sacramento.
+LCF also organizes legislative visits to strengthen these relationships and inform local representatives on solutions for change.
+Throughout the year, LCF hosts a series of Community Conversaciones to unite Latinos in the corporate, nonprofit, and public sector.
 In 2016, LCF launched the Yo Voy A Votar ¿Y Tú? campaign to mobilize the Latino vote.
 The campaign reached 8 million people and registered 6,500 voters.
 For the 2018 Midterms, LCF hosted the first nationally-televised Gubernatorial Forum, in partnership with Univision News, and viewed by over 1M viewers.
 This was paired with a first-of-its-kind Latino Voter Guide and key investments in youth-focused Latino organizations that led to 24,000 registered voters and over 150,000 contacts with Latino voters.
-For the 2020 Presidential Election, LCF looks forward to continuing its long history of mobilizing Latinos for elections through its robust investments, signature convenings, and outspoken voice on the power of the Latino vote.
+For the 2020 Presidential Election, LCF met the moment with historic firsts: Endorsing Proposition 15 (Schools & Communities First Initiative) and Proposition 16 (Ending the Ban on Affirmative Action).
+Along with our investments in grassroots leaders and organizations, LCF also hosted consequential virtual convenings featuring people like former presidential candidate Julián Castro, Congresswoman Barbara Lee, and more.
+As we approach the 2024 Presidential Election, we look forward to playing an outsized role in strengthening Latino participation in our state’s democracy.

 2019 NEW GOVERNOR, NEW OPPORTUNITIES